xieqifei/onedrive-vercel-manage/README.md

 You can create a new file name `.env.local`

 add content like below in this file.
-This REDIS_URL is redis db url, include username, password, host and port.
-You get free one at redis.io, or other companys.
+This REDIS_URL is redis db url, including username, password, host and port.
+You can get free one at redis.io, or other companys.

 ```
 REDIS_URL=redis://default:PSaAoZW**********Fbs2cPB8F1@redis-10009.c300.eu-central-1-1.ec2.cloud.redislabs.com:10989
 ```

-then it will perfectly run on your PC
+then it will perfectly run on your local PC

-open  `localhost:3000` on your browser
+open  `localhost:3000` on your browser to debug codes